 Probably the only good thing that I can say about this episode as a whole is that (to me at least) it’s not boring.
 When it’s not making you bang your head against the closest wall with its sheer inanity, it’s making you goggle in slack-jawed confusion.
 Parts of it feel like a rejected SNL sketch, parts of it feel like a horror pitch, and the rest is just plain ol’ inept superhero writing.
 So it’s different… but as a man wiser than I once noted: different doesn’t always mean good.

-In all other respects?
-Sorry, Arthur.
+So sorry, Arthur.
 Better luck next time.

 Next: the giggest, gaddest, most gadass Gatman villain of ’em all takes center stage, in what will surely be a most enjoyable experience for goys and girls of all ages.
 Be there, won’t you?